 To reassemble the pistol for firing, carefully slide the barrel/slide assembly onto the frame.
-Push the takedown pin fully into the frame from the left.
-Reinsert an empty magazine.
+Align the disassembly marks on the frame and slide, and then push the slide stop pin fully into the receiver from the left.
+Either reinsert an empty magazine or lock the slide open and push the ejector back upward and rearward with a finger.
 The pistol is now reassembled and can be loaded and fired normally.